Ferrari World theme park was opened to the visitors in Yas Island in 2010. Credit: GagliardiPhotography via Shutterstock.

 Location

-Yas Island is located in Abu Dhabi, just 20 minutes away from downtown Abu Dhabi and 50 minutes from Dubai.
+Yas Island is located in Abu Dhabi, just 20 minutes from downtown Abu Dhabi and 50 minutes from Dubai.
+It is connected to the mainland through the 1.1km Yas Tunnel Road and highways.

-The strategic location of Yas Island provides convenient access for both residents and international visitors, with the Abu Dhabi International Airport located just ten minutes away.
+The strategic location of Yas Island provides convenient access for both residents and international visitors, with Abu Dhabi International Airport located just ten minutes away.

 Yas Island development details